 Multiple publication is considered wasteful of funds and space, does not give members and libraries full value for their subscriptions, and causes citation and indexing confusion.
 It is to be avoided except under unusual circumstances.

-Until recently, there had been little or no specific guidance on what should be done in the event these standards were not followed.
-Section 8.2.4.F of the IEEE PSPB Operations Manual (PDF, 1 MB) now provides guidelines for handling reported cases of authors who have submitted the same manuscript to two or more publications, or who have not properly cited the reuse of their previously published work in newly submitted papers.
-These guidelines are part of the guidelines for handling complaints of plagiarism.
+Section 8.2.4.F of the IEEE PSPB Operations Manual (PDF, 1 MB) provides guidelines for handling reported cases of authors who have submitted the same manuscript to two or more publications, or who have not properly cited the reuse of their previously published work in newly submitted papers.
 The purpose of this section is to describe:

 Authors who do not properly cite their previous work, or who submit a given manuscript to two or more publications without informing the editor that the paper is concurrently under review by another publication, are subject to corrective actions such as: